wpswings/event-tickets-manager-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.0.9 - Released on 31 August 2022 =
+= 1.1.0 - Released on 20 October 2022 =
+* New: Dynamic CSS on Tickets
-* New: Minor Bug fixes and Enhancement
+* New: Multisite Compatibility
+* New: Compatible with latest version of Php 8
 * New: Compatible with the latest WP and WC